Energy flat rate: Who, what, when - all the answers to the 300-euro bonus

 Energy flat rate 2022: when will employers pay out the energy flat rate to the account?

 As a rule, employers should Pay out an energy lump sum of 300 euros together with your salary in September.
 However, the monthly payments can be transferred on different dates, which is why the payment of the 300 euro subsidy can also vary.
-In some cases, a postponement of the payment of the energy price flat rate, for example to October, is conceivable, according to a guide from the Federal Ministry of Finance.
+According to a guide from the Federal Ministry of Finance, it is conceivable in some cases to postpone the payment of the energy price flat rate, for example to October.
 However, employers are instructed to pay the energy bonus by the end of the year at the latest.

 Tax the energy price flat rate: This is how the net subsidy of 300 euros is calculated